Hoecker-Lab/pocketoptimizer/README.rst

 If you want to make a design for a molecule different from a ligand bound in your crystal structure, you can do a search on `RCSB <http://www.rcsb.org/pdb/ligand/chemAdvSearch.do>`_ for different kinds of ligands.
-This allows you to download a molecule in .sdf format.
+This allows you to download a molecule in the sdf format.

-Another approach would be to draw your molecule using a program like `MarvinSketch <https://chemaxon.com/products/marvin>`_ or `ChemSketch <https://www.acdlabs.com/resources/freeware/chemsketch/index.php>`_ and then to export it as a .mol2 or .sdf file.

 If you already have a protein crystal structure with the desired ligand, you can also extract the ligand from the .pdb file using for example `PyMol <https://pymol.org/2/>`_.
 But beware that the ligand is missing all hydrogen atoms.

-**Disclaimer**: PocketOptimizer works with several input formats (mol2, sdf) that will be converted internally.
+**Note**: PocketOptimizer works with several input formats (mol2, sdf) that will be converted internally.

 1.2 Placing the ligand inside the binding pocket